walles/batterylogger/README.md

 TODO
 ----
+* Draw a median line across each series.

+* Make sure there's room for displaying a text event at the far left of the graph.
+Right now, any leftmost event is printed mostly outside of the visible area.

 * If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp logging in general.

-* Draw a median line across each series.
+* Startup feels slow on my phone, profile that maybe?

 * Collect application-data-cleared events if possible.